inmation/inmation-api-docs/webapi/readrawhistoricaldata.md

 Data points indicated by '*' are included in the response but excluded from the match duration calculation.

 Match Duration calculations can be used together with the filter option.
-The following example shows the output based on the Match Duration expression '{"v" : {"gt": 20}}' and filter '{"v" : {"gt": 20}}'
+The following example shows the output based on the Match Duration expression '{"v" : {"$gt": 20}}' and filter '{"v" : {"$gte": 20}}'

 ```ascii
         interval                         interval